CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 ## Features

 * Runs on Astro v4
-* Astro's <ViewTransitions /> integration
 * Leveraging components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
 * Leveraging Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example

-This kit ships the following packages:
-* [Autoprefixer](https://www.npmjs.com/package/autoprefixer) - PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
-It is recommended by Google and used in Twitter and Alibaba.
-* [LESS](https://www.npmjs.com/package/less) - Less makes a few convenient additions to the CSS language, but you can also simply write standard CSS if you wish.

 <a name="projectStructure"></a>